JibranKalia/personal-website-v4/docs/blog/why-write-publicly/index.md

 ---
-title: Why I write publicly
-date: "2020-04-14T16:32:06.181Z"
+date: "2020-04-14T05:00:00.000Z"
 description: Why I am maintaing this blog
 tags:
   - On Writing
 ---

+# Why I write publicly

 #### Who is the primary audience?

 Me.
 I believe I am the primary audience for this blog.
 Yes, it is out in public and I hope others find it useful (after all I am sharing things I found beneficial) but this primarily for me.

 Then the next logical question is why is public then?
 Why not just leave it in my private notes.
 Here are two reasons why:

 ###### Higher Standard of Quality